Convert MD to PPTX

 Q: Can I use the PPTX file with Google Slides or Keynote?

-A: Yes!
-PPTX is a universal presentation format supported by Google Slides, Apple Keynote, LibreOffice Impress, and virtually all presentation software.
+A: Yes, PPTX is a universal presentation format supported by Google Slides, Apple Keynote, LibreOffice Impress, and virtually all presentation software.
 You can upload the converted PPTX to Google Drive for cloud-based editing, open it in Keynote on Mac, or use it with any PowerPoint-compatible application.
 Basic structure and content work across all platforms.

-Q: How are Markdown lists converted?
+Q: How are Markdown lists converted to slide content?

-Q: What happens to Markdown tables?
+Q: What happens to Markdown tables in the presentation?

 Q: Can I add speaker notes after conversion?